samueljaval/weather-prediction/README.md

 The main goal here was to show the pros and cons of implementing a simple Linear Regression or a Deep Neural Network.

-The project contains 4 files (The .ipynb are thoroughly commented to help the reader understand what we are doing):
+The project contains 4 files:
 - getData.ipynb (I didn't want to use a pre-made dataset that I could find online - on Kaggle for example - so I used the online weather API to get my data)
 - linearRegression.ipynb (the temperature is predicted with a Linear Regression using the Scikit Learn Python Library)
 - deepNeuralNetwork.ipynb (the temperature is predicted with a deep Neural Network using the TensorFlow High Level API)